FHA Loan Requirements, Guidelines and Application Tips

 FHA construction-to-permanent loan

-1. Choose your land.
+2. Choose your land

-• Near a gas or oil well
+• A gas or oil well

-• Near an airport
+• An airport

-• Near an area prone to floods
+• An area prone to floods

-3. Choose a licensed contractor or builder.
+3. Choose a licensed contractor or builder

 FHA construction loan guidelines require you to work with a licensed contractor or builder.
 The contractor may have to provide documentation to confirm they have the proper licensing and insurance.

-4. Get a home appraisal.
+4. Get a home appraisal

 Your lender will order an FHA appraisal to confirm the building and materials meet FHA’s minimum property standards.

-5. Close on the construction loan.
+5. Close on the construction loan

 If the appraised value is enough to cover your costs, you’re ready to close.
 If not, you may need to make up the difference or scale back your renovation plans.

-6. Request draws as the work is done.
+6. Request draws as the work is done

-7. Switch to a permanent loan.
+7. Switch to a permanent loan

 FHA 203(k) rehabilitation loan